kaye360/joshkaye/README.md

 ## Todos
-- Make a Favicon component
-- Make a OG component
-- Make a Font component
 - Site map.
 Make a page and component to be added to 404
+- Make base landing page
+- Astro fonts